 - The world is very unsafe so I have to always be vigilant.

 - Why reach out to others?
-No one really likes me.
+No one likes me.

 - Why put forth effort?
-There is no point since I don't have the talent or ability to success.
+There's no point since I don't have the talent or ability to success.